BrianInGermany/junker-latocha/music.md

 <img src="/assets/images/brianCube.jpg" width="500">
 (Image Credit Annegret Höhne)

-Brian Junker-Latocha's rhythmic Americana roots and foot-tapping folkpop melodies are what happens when you put an east-coast American guitar player into the fertile German soil, pour some beer over top, and wait for him to grow.
+Brian Junker-Latocha's rhythmic Americana roots and foot-tapping folkpop melodies are what happens when you put an east-coast American guitar player into the fertile German soil and pour some beer over top.

+Rhythm & Rhyme is about bringing that feel-good folk mindset to contemporary originals that keep you looking forward and put a spring in your step while they're at it.

 On his off days, you'll find Brian stomping and strumming to the fiddle and banjo of his old-time folk band.

-Rhythm & Rhyme is about bringing that feel-good folk mindset to contemporary originals that keep you looking forward and put a spring in your step while they're at it.

 At the crossroads of americana and country, Brian's debut album goes its own way.
 You'll find catchy choruses, but also a depth of instrumentation that lends color and contrast.
 Authentic melodies combine with traditional rhythms to create the ideal roadtrip soundtrack-- whether down the Blue Ridge Parkway-- or across the Autobahn.